 So, on conventional, they will go based off of whatever is in your credit.
 Now you’re limited to how much you’ll qualify for and the rate is higher and you need more money ’cause we can’t cover your closing cost.

 Yeah.
-So, then you’re like, okay, let me go put back on my thinking cap.
-So, this MCC Program, one of the things about it, it’s a Mortgage Credit Certificate Program that gives you an additional tax credit at the end of the year.
-So, my people that qualified for 337, I was like, ‘Oh, I could get them, if they buy in [inaudible 00:24:21] County, I could get them an extra …’ There’s a calculation of formula.
+Then you’re like, okay, let me go put back on my thinking cap.
+This MCC Program, one of the things about it, it’s a Mortgage Credit Certificate Program that gives you an additional tax credit at the end of the year.
+So, my people that qualified for 337, I was like, ‘Oh, I could get them, if they buy in County, I could get them an extra.’
+There’s a calculation of formula.
 I can get them an extra 225 of income from that $3000 annual savings that they’re going to get.
 So, I’m like, oh, my God.
 I’m a genius.’
 And I’m texting my processor, ‘Terry, let’s rerun it and calculate it with the extra $225 income.’
 And so then, she’s like, ‘Yeah, but what about this?
 What about that?’